 February 9, 2022

 I was planning to hike up the hill above the Wildcat Freight Station to get a view of “Carson Lake” playa and what might be out there.
 Luckily, I could drive all the way to the freight station.
 I saw some ponds in the southwestern part of the playa but they seemed to be in the now-brown “wet meadow and pasture” and consequently were of no interest.
 “Carson Lake” itself was rather extensive.
-There was a huge area of white, vegetation-free playa south of the lake which I surmise to be the “Sump“, where the bad irrigation water goes to evaporate.
+There was a huge area of white, vegetation-free playa south of the lake which I surmise to be the grand “Sump” of the Newlands Project, where the bad irrigation water goes to evaporate.
 And then there was Wildcat Freight Station Pond backed up against the road around the edge of “Carson Lake and Pasture”.
 What a treat.

 The pond has been heavily trampled by cattle so the bottom is treacherously pock-marked.
 The pocks are big and steep-sided and can’t be seen.
 They are a serious challenge to balance.

-• Less than 20 m wide and maybe 250 m long; up to 20 cm deep in holes on the irregular bottom.
+- Less than 20 m wide and maybe 250 m long; up to 20 cm deep in holes on the irregular bottom.

-• Cloudy pale brown water; 12 C at 6 cm depth in sun at 1400.
+- Cloudy pale brown water; 12 C at 6 cm depth in sun at 1400.

-• No fairy shrimp.
+- No fairy shrimp.

-• Common water boatmen (sub-order Heteroptera, family Corixidae) of many sizes, mostly less than 10 mm long.
+- Common water boatmen (sub-order Heteroptera, family Corixidae) of many sizes, mostly less than 10 mm long.

 Looking northeast from the hill above Wildcat Freight Station at Wildcat Freight Station Pond, with Bunejug Mountains in the distance.
 The pond is at center to the left of the nearer bend in the causeway road and to the right of the cluster of trees.
 “Carson Lake and Pasture” is at left and Bass Flat is at far right.